John Kerry military service controversy: First Purple Heart

 Kerry crewmates Bill Zaladonis and Patrick Runyon dispute Schachte's 2004 account.
 Zaladonis stated that "Myself, Pat Runyon, and John Kerry, we were the only ones in the skimmer."
-Runyon added, "Me and Bill (sic) aren't the smartest, but we can count to three."
+Runyon added, "Me and Bill aren't the smartest, but we can count to three."
 They recounted that the skimmer opened fire on suspected guerrillas attempting to evade the patrol, as they ran from sampan boats onto the shore.
 Both Runyon and Zaladonis believe, but are not completely certain, that the skimmer received return hostile fire; Runyon commented, "It was the scariest night of my life."
 Runyon also stated that he is "100 percent certain" that no one on the boat fired a grenade launcher.
 Zaladonis has noted that Schachte went on "a bunch of" other skimmer missions and speculated that Schachte might have inadvertently mixed up his dates.

 In an SBVT television ad, Dr. Lewis Letson asserted, "I know John Kerry is lying about his first Purple Heart because I treated him for that injury," but did not specify the alleged lie; he subsequently gave varied accounts of his purported interaction with Kerry.
 Kerry's medical records list a medic, J. C. Carreon, as the "person administering treatment" for this wound.
 Dr. Letson's name does not appear on the record, but Letson claimed it was common for medics to sign the paperwork even though Letson would treat the patient.
 That claim cannot be verified as Carreon died in 1992.
 In addition, Letson claimed he was given information by way of Kerry's crewmen who accompanied him to the clinic, but neither Zaladonis nor Runyon accompanied Kerry, nor has any crewman who was on the nearby Swift Boat supported this claim.

 SBVT member Grant Hibbard, who was Kerry's commander at the time, has claimed that Kerry came to him the morning after the incident, after he had been to sick bay, stating that he was eligible for a Purple Heart.
 Hibbard has also claimed that he denied Kerry's request and does not know how the award eventually came to be granted, although he had initially stated that he acquiesced on the matter of the award.
 The presentation letter for the award was dated February 28, 1969.

 In addition, Hibbard stated in Unfit for Command (Chapter 3) that he had been told that "our units had fired on some VC units running on the beach," which if true would meet the criteria for the Purple Heart.